tAndreani/IPVARIABLE/README.md

 ![peaks](https://user-images.githubusercontent.com/6462162/40009504-8453ddac-57a2-11e8-98ce-1c874821e177.png)

-Fig. 1) Step to identify reproducible and not reproducible regions considering the boarder of each bin.
+Fig. 1) Step to identify reproducible and not reproducible regions considering the boarder of each bin for NCOR1 protein.

 # References